Ever wonder what makes a Spanish latte different from your usual coffee shop order?

 You can make a Spanish latte dairy-free by using soy or almond milk.
 Almond milk is a good choice because it has a nutty flavor that goes well with coffee.

-These are just a few options.
-Keep in mind that you can make your Spanish latte with any other type of dairy-free milk.
+You can also make your Spanish latte with any other type of dairy-free milk!

 Conclusion